hacstac/Notes/_posts/2020-09-23-Kubernetes-Pods.md

 # Other applications don’t actually need a persistent volume, but they do need some access to the underlying host filesystem.
 For example, they may need access to the /dev filesystem in order to perform raw block-level access to a device on the system

 # For these cases, Kubernetes supports the hostPath volume, which can mount arbitrary locations on the worker node into the container.
 The previous example uses the hostPath volume type.
-The volume created is /var/lib/ kuard on the host

 -----------------------------------------------------------------------------------------
 ## Persisting Data Using Remote Disks